 Future owners’ needs and desires must be considered in the project.
 The success of the pool design depends on these discussions between the designer and the owners.

 Once that’s done, it’s up to the designer to get creative.
 Inspiration usually comes right on the first try, but sometimes you have to rethink it.

 Who should you hire to design your pool?

 Several professionals can assist future pool owners in finding a suitable compromise and making their dreams a reality.

-- In the context of a global house/pool project, an architect can provide this service.
-However, few architects have the necessary expertise to design a bespoke pool.
+- In the context of a global house/pool project, an architect might be able to provide this service.
+Although few architects possess the necessary expertise to design a customized swimming pool,